Next-Interactive/changelog-generator/README.md

 Installation in a repo
 ------

+Before doing it follow the usual workflow guideline for git:
+- Create a branch
+- Make a PR
+- Wait for validation
+- Merge

 Copy the `package.json` from this repo to the repo you want to use changelog-generator.
 Edit the file to change:
 - the `name` to your repository name